rakyll/gotest/README.md

 $ GOTEST_PALETTE="magenta,white,hiyellow" gotest -v github.com/rakyll/hey
 ```

-The output will have `magenta` for failed test cases and `white` for passing test cases and `hiyellow` for skipped test cases.
+The output will have `magenta` for failed test cases, `white` for passing test cases, and `hiyellow` for skipped test cases.

 The order of the colors for are: